MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ### Can a Remote Assist HoloLens user annotate in another call participant's environment?
 No. They can only add mixed reality annotations in their own environment and receive mixed reality annotations from other users.

+### How many customers can join a Dynamics 365 Remote Assist mobile group call?

+Right now, there aren't any limitation to the number of participants in a group call.
+However, the more participants in a call, the more likely it is to have performace issues, feature degregation, or delays in viewing annotations.